 - Cost: Summer is the most expensive time to visit San Diego.

 - Crowds: If lots of people getting in your way makes you cranky, summer may not be the best time for your San Diego vacation.
 To enjoy the warm weather with fewer companions, go in early September instead.

 It will be hard to get a room during the busiest periods and equally difficult to get a good rate on it.
 Try some of these unexpected tips to get the best possible hotel rate.

 Conventions can fill hotels and drive up rates from late May through July.
-Use this convention calendar to plan your trip during dates when fewer conventioneers are in town.Continue to 2 of 3 below.
+To plan your trip during dates when fewer conventioneers are in town, use this convention calendar.